 - Students may decide not to return to school.
 There is always the risk of a student deciding not to go to college.
 This is one reason why applying to college first and deferring for a year might be a smart choice.
 The vast majority of students who plan to attend college do end up enrolling, though.
 An estimated 98% of gap year students who were planning on attending college before their gap years return to college after their time off.

 - Students are older than their peers and a year behind their friends.
-It can be tough to be at a different point in your education than all the people you graduated high school with.
+It can be tough to be at a different point in your education than all the people with whom you graduated high school.
 Your life experiences are different and conversations could suffer as a result.
 Taking a gap year, though, results in new friends.
-You don’t have to be entirely reliant on people with whom you graduated.
-Your best friends are going to be the ones who support your choice and who are there for you no matter what.
-The others don’t matter.
+You don’t have to be entirely reliant on your high school classmates.
+Your best friends are going to be the ones who support your choice and who are there for you no matter what; the others don’t matter.
 Not only are friends from high school a year ahead of you academically, but your freshman-year peers are also a year younger than you.
 Remember, though, that age is just a number, and your shared experiences as freshmen will create more bonds than being born in the same year.

 Page last updated: 08/2017